sumeethaldipur/Moody.ai/README.md

 Paper Link - https://ieeexplore.ieee.org/document/10169983

-### This is a group project by Sumeet Haldipur, Pritam Gaikwad and Aryan Dhami for Sardar Patel Institute of Technology
+### This is a group project by Sumeet Haldipur, Pritam Gaikwad, and Aryan Dhami for Sardar Patel Institute of Technology